Skip to main content

 Scoring and Interpretation

-Count the items you marked as "in place," "partial," and "missing" for each section.
+Count the items you marked as "in place," "partial," and "missing" for each stage.

-Sections with 0-1 items missing: Solid.
-Look for optimization opportunities, not redesign.
+Stages with 0 to 1 items missing: Solid.
+Look for optimization opportunities (faster SLAs, better automation), not redesign.

-Sections with 2-3 items missing: Gaps exist.
-Prioritize the items that affect cash velocity — anything that delays invoicing or collection.
+Stages with 2 to 3 items missing: Gaps exist that are likely adding days to the cash cycle or creating avoidable rework.
+Prioritize fixes that affect cash velocity first: anything that delays invoicing or slows collection.

-Sections with 4+ items missing: This stage is a structural weakness.
-Revenue is leaking here, and patching individual items will not fix it.
-The stage needs a full process redesign with defined ownership, system triggers, and data requirements.
+Stages with 4+ items missing: This stage is a structural weakness.
+Revenue is leaking, and patching individual items will not fix it.
+The stage needs a full process redesign with defined ownership, system triggers, documented handoffs, and data validation at entry points.

 What to do next